nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   `home`, `list-module`, `list-person` and `exit`) will be ignored.<br>
   e.g. if the command specifies `home 123`, it will be interpreted as `home`.

-* Features marked with * can only be utilised when user is currently at the home page.
+* Features marked with * can only be utilised when users are at the home page.

 </div>